ICE Arresting More Non-Criminals

 ICE records reveal they are arresting more people who have no criminal record.
 In 2015 and 2016, 85% of people arrested by ICE had criminal convictions.
 In the first 14 months of the Trump administration, 69% of their arrests involved people with criminal convictions.

 The facts are clear: more undocumented people are being detained by ICE.

 In 2015 and 2016, about 1,703 ICE arrests occurred monthly (of people with no criminal conviction); now on average 4,143 arrests happen each month.

-We have a client, who has been in the U.S. since 2006 and who has no criminal history, and was just picked up by ICE.
+We have a client, who has been in the U.S. since 2006 and who has no criminal history and was just picked up by ICE.
 His second driving without a license conviction triggered his being detained.

 Before Trump, ICE agents were told to focus on undocumented immigrants with serious criminal histories.
 Now the net is bigger.

-It's more important than ever for undocumented people to be pro-active.
+It's more important than ever for undocumented people to be proactive.
 Avoid interaction with law enforcement by not driving without a current license.

 Possible avenues for legal relief should be carefully considered.
-The options for relief include the possibility of (1) being able to claim U.S. citizenship through a parent or grandparent, (2) getting a waiver or cancellation of removal based on extreme hardship, (3) obtaining a green card because of abuse, or (4) being a criminal victim.
+The options for relief include the possibility of (1) being able to claim U.S. citizenship through a parent or grandparent, (2) getting a waiver or cancellation of removal based on extreme hardship, (3) obtaining a green card because of abuse, or (4) being a crime victim.
 Each possibility has particular requirements and evidence is critical.
 There is no one-size-fits-all answer; each person has their own unique facts.